The date on which the Plastic Packaging Tax (PPT) was introduced

 Polybags is your number one packaging retailer for recycled packaging, with a marketing leading range of bags made entirely from recycled content.

-Polybags stocks a wide range of products containing a minimum of 30% recycled content and a large selection made entirely from recycled plastic - including mailing bags, waste sacks, packing bags, carrier bags and lots of essential plastic material for the building site (see below).
-All of these products will be PPT Exempt from April 2022.
+For many years, Polybags has stocked a wide range of products containing a minimum of 30% recycled content and a large selection made entirely from recycled plastic - including mailing bags, waste sacks, packing bags, carrier bags and lots of essential plastic material for the building site (see below).
+All of these products are PPT Exempt.

 The Polybags sales team can help you find the product(s) that best meet your individual requirements, send out samples of recycled-content products and answer any of your queries on the Plastic Packaging Tax.